Named a class actions and torts 'powerhouse' in BTI's Litigation Outlook 2014 report

 - U.S. District Court for the District of New Jersey

-Brian W. Shaffer is a partner in Morgan Lewis's Litigation Practice and co-chair of the firm’s medical device litigation practice.
+Brian W. Shaffer is a partner in Morgan Lewis's Litigation Practice, co-chair of the firm’s medical device litigation practice, and hiring partner for the Philadelphia office.
 Mr. Shaffer focuses his practice on the defense of claims brought by state attorneys general and private plaintiffs under state consumer protection statutes as well as complex commercial and construction disputes, multidistrict litigation proceedings, class actions, and “mass” actions.
 Mr. Shaffer has successfully defeated a number of state and nationwide class actions at the motion to dismiss and class certification stages.

 Mr. Shaffer has tried cases in Pennsylvania, New York, Minnesota, and Colorado involving products liability, civil conspiracy, fraud, and breach of contract claims.
 In 2002, he and another Morgan Lewis partner tried a three-week jury trial in Minnesota state court involving breach of contract and fraud claims, which resulted in a $29.6 million jury verdict on behalf of his clients ($21 million affirmed on appeal).
 The verdict was listed by The National Law Journal as one of the Top 100 Verdicts of 2002.
 Mr. Shaffer has also served as lead counsel in representing clients in preliminary injunction proceedings in state and federal court.